-The monthly mean surface salinity in MG-MP system (Figure 8) shows always fresher fields in Mar Piccolo, with the maximum difference between the two basins in Nov and Dec.
+The monthly mean surface salinity in MG-MP system (Figure 8) shows fresher fields in Mar Piccolo, with the maximum difference between the two basins in Nov and Dec.
 These differences could be due to (i) the presence of a larger number of fresher springs in Mar Piccolo than in Mar Grande, and (ii) the open-sea direct influence in GT in Mar Grande.
-Also, for the salinity fields the modeled submarine springs and wastewater are well noticeable.
+Also, for the salinity fields the modelled submarine springs and wastewater are well noticeable (e.g for June 2019 as marked in Figure 8).